arunsivaramanneo/GPU-Viewer/README.md

 1. Need Python 3 and python3-tk to run this Application, works only on linux Operating system
 2. Tested on Intel and Nvidia hardware
-3. For Vulkaninfo to work, nvidia, Mesa and nvidia vulkan enabled drivers should be installed
+3. For Vulkaninfo to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils
-4. Vulkaninfo should work fine on 2 way and 3 way SLI/crossfire.
+4. Vulkan Tab should work fine on 2 way and 3 way SLI/crossfire.

 KNOWN ISSUES